robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * A SSH brute force Attack against an internet accessible EC2 instance was successful.
 * Malware was put on the EC2 instance and communicated with a known malicious IP address.
-* The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account.
+* The IAM credentials for the instance were stolen, published to S3, and used to perform reconnaissance against the account.
 * An S3 bucket was made public and encryption was removed - most likely for data exfiltration.

 Now that you've identified the attacker’s actions you need to stop them from performing any additional activities, restore your systems to their previous configurations, and protect your resources so this can’t happen again.